 Sir William Lucas, the local dignitary, came to greet us.
 He brought along his daughter, Miss Lucas.
 Charles introduced all 11 of us.
 I could see people nearby hushed and gossiped, assessing each one of us like we were a herd of sheep in a market.

-After a while, their interest turned to talking about Frank Churchill, Bingley and his sister.
-After all, they were elegantly dressed and only less wealthy than myself.
+After a while, their interest turned to talk about Frank Churchill, Bingley, and his sister.
+After all, they were elegantly dressed and only less wealthy than me.

 I walked around the room for about half an hour, observing the follies of the people, until Bingley came to ask me to dance with a sister of the prettiest girl in the room.
 He had been dancing and chatting with Miss Bennet just then.